 - conduct investigations, which includes the capability to hear statements and request access to premises being used for data processing (with the exception of embassies); and

-- receive assistance for research or specific evaluations form agents from the government department in charge of communication technology, judiciary experts, or any other person the INPDP deems to be necessary.
+- receive assistance for research or specific evaluations from agents of the government department in charge of communication technology, judiciary experts, or any other person the INPDP deems to be necessary.

-The public prosecutor in the jurisdiction where the investigation takes place must be informed by the INPDP of any offences that it has detected.
+The public prosecutor in the jurisdiction where the investigation takes place must be informed by the INPDP of any offenses that it has detected.

 The INPDP is not bound by the duty of professional secrecy.

 The INPDP is also mandated to investigate privacy violations and to report to the Government.
 It can also bring violators of the Law before the courts.